leourb/refinitiv-api-client/README.md

 # refinitiv-api-client
-A Python client to interface with Refinitiv data
+Python client to use Refinitiv data